ernesto03/powerplantenergycalculator/README.md

 As the app is now running on your computer inside a docker image, open your browser.

-Create a *.json* file on your computer and save it.
+Create a *.json* file by copy and pasting the following code, and save it on your computer.

 **Only use the following structure/layout.**
 **Do not change the structure/layout in any way.**